 This is most likely caused by an incorrect number format used in your CSV file.
-Ecwid requires CSV files separate decimals using a dot, not a comma.
+Ecwid requires CSV files to separate decimals using a dot, not a comma.
 Please make sure you use the correct number format in your CSV file.

 Sometimes spreadsheet editors add some symbols - e.g. commas or quotes – when you save your files as CSV.
-You cannot see these symbols in a spreadsheet, but they might affect Ecwid import process.
-The easiest way to find out whether you have such symbols in your CSV is to open it in any plain text editor and compare to the Ecwid sample file (also opened in such an editor).
+You cannot see these symbols in a spreadsheet, but they might affect the Ecwid import process.
+The easiest way to find out whether you have such symbols in your CSV is to open it in any plain text editor and compare it to the Ecwid sample file (also opened in such editor).